totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

    :alt: ../../imgs/tutorial_ch1\_fig2.png
 Figure 2: Openning the create connector wizard.

-The platform will conduct you through an wizard process, where you first need to set the name of your project (figure 3).
+The platform will conduct you through a wizard process, where you first need to set the name of your project (figure 3).

 .. figure:: ../../imgs/tutorial_ch1_fig3.png